Stop pathetic excuses on transgender conversion therapy ban, urges ex-adviser

 The Government then said it is committed to a legislative ban but separate work is required to “consider the issue of transgender conversion therapy further”.

-The British Psycholanalytic Council said it was “dismayed” that part of the justification for the change in direction is that exploratory therapies may be at risk of being impacted negatively by a ban.
+The British Psychoanalytic Council said it was “dismayed” that part of the justification for the change in direction is that exploratory therapies may be at risk of being impacted negatively by a ban.

 The body said: “The process of safe exploration of gender and sexual identity in talking therapy, and support for each individual’s right to expression of their unique self, should continue to be a mainstay of mental health services that promote our public wellbeing.